-Plug-ins should show the global view if the user has the appropriate privilege.
-If not, the user interface should display a message informing the user of the lack of privilege.
+The vSphere Client shows plug-in views only if the user has the appropriate privilege.
+If not, the user interface displays a message informing the user of the lack of privilege.

 Example: Extension Filtered by User Privileges

 The following example filters the extension to appear only when the user privileges include Global.Licenses.